 “What if?”
 It is a perennial question and in baseball, the “what if?” usually pertains to injury.
 What would have a team accomplished had not half of its players been on the DL at one point or another during a season?
 What if a pitcher’s promising career had not been torpedoed by a line drive off the bat of the opposing team’s infielder?
-Would have Larry Walker’s statistics been deemed worthy of the Hall of Fame had he not lost the equivalent of three full seasons to various injuries in his 17-year major league career?
-The folks from Western Canada may never have the opportunity to wave their flags on the green lawns of Cooperstown, but their pride and joy’s accomplishments on diamonds stretching from Montreal to Denver to St. Louis can never be diminished and will never be forgotten.
+Would Larry Walker’s statistics been deemed worthy of the Hall of Fame years earlier than 2020 had he not lost the equivalent of three full seasons to various injuries in his 17-year major league career?
+Walker finally reached the Hall of Fame in his final year on the ballot, and folks from Western Canada were at long last given the opportunity to wave their flags on the green lawns of Cooperstown on Induction Sunday.
+Their pride and joy’s accomplishments on big-league diamonds stretching from Montreal to Denver to St. Louis will never be forgotten.

 Larry Kenneth Robert Walker was born December 1, 1966, in Maple Ridge, British Columbia.
 He was the fourth son born to Larry and Mary Walker.
 Brothers Barry, Carey, and Gary preceded him into an athletic family, and the five men in the family often played together in a fast-pitch softball league.
 Larry never played baseball at Maple Ridge Senior Secondary School, as they didn’t field a team.
 He played volleyball and hockey in high school.
 He learned his baseball in a Canadian amateur league in Vancouver, roughly the equivalent of the Senior Babe Ruth Leagues in the United States.1